yaydede/toolbox/docs/13-EnsembleApplication.md

 ## [1] 0.001441398
 ```

 It's slightly better than the gradient boosting (`gbm`) but not much from LPM.
-We should apply a better grid for the rounds of iterations
+We should apply a better grid for the rounds of iterations.

 ### Classification with XGBoost

 Before jumping into an example, let's first understand about the most frequently used hyperparameters in `xgboost`.
 You can refer to its [official documentation](https://xgboost.readthedocs.io/en/latest/parameter.html) for more details.